Evolution of different planning models

 A brief history of Rational Planning Model

-The rational planning model is the process of understanding a problem followed by establishing and evaluating planning criteria, formulation of alternatives and implementing them and finally monitoring the progress of the chosen alternatives.
-The rational planning model is central in the development of transport planing & modern planning.
+The rational planning model is the process of understanding a problem by establishing and evaluating planning criteria, formulation of alternatives and implementing them and finally monitoring the progress of the chosen alternatives.
+The rational planning model is central in the development of transport planning & modern planning.
 Similarly, rational decision-making model is a process of making decisions which are logically sound.
 This multi-step model and aims to be logical and follow the orderly path from problem identification through solution.

 The RCM (Rational Comprehensive Model) for planning owes its origins to Enlightenment epistemology (Sandercock, 1998; Allmendinger, 2002), as it is centred on decisions and principles that are based on reason, logic and scientific facts with little or no emphasis on values and emotions.
 Due to its tendency towards scientific method and its decision-making process, Faludi has termed it ‘procedural planning theory’.
 He sees planning as a procedure and declares that “the planning theorist depends on first-hand experience, reflects upon it, and puts it into context” (Faludi, 1978:179).
 Therefore, the planner learns from experience and can define the correct method or procedure to follow to get the correct result.
 Meanwhile Sandercock (1998) refers to the rational comprehensive model as ‘technocratic planning’ due to its emphasis on technical expertise and skills and its steadfast belief that technology and social science can be used to solve our problems.

-Terms used in Rational Planning Model
+Terms used in Rational Decision Model

 - Goals – Goals are broad statements that we intend to achieve.
 They are quite general and abstract.